weew/helpers-object/readme.md

 ## Installation

-`composer require weew/php-helpers-common`
+`composer require weew/helpers-object`

 ## Introduction

-This tiny library provides various useful helper functions.
+This tiny library provides various useful helper functions to deal with objects.

 ## Functions

 #### sclone

-Clones a value using the `clone` function if it is an object, simply returns the value otherwise.
+Safely clones a value using the `clone` function if it is an object, simply returns the value otherwise.

 `mixed sclone(mixed $value)`